debounce-interrupciones-arduino

 When testing our setup and connecting PIN 2 to GROUND, we would expect the variable to increment one by one.
 But we will see that it actually jumps several numbers each time (even several tens).

-This is the effect of bounce.
-The noise in the signal is generating multiple interrupts every time we connect the wire.
+This is the bounce effect.
+The signal noise is generating multiple interrupts each time we connect the wire.

 We have two ways to apply debounce.
 By adding electronic devices that filter the signal (hardware debounce) or by modifying our code to eliminate the bounce (software debounce).

 Applying hardware debounce has the advantage of not increasing the execution time of our code.
-Additionally, it is generally a more robust solution.
+Furthermore, it is generally a more robust solution.
 On the downside, it increases the complexity of our setup.

-The simplest way to apply hardware debounce is to place a capacitor in parallel with the device (button, switch, sensor…).
-A capacitor on the order of 1uF should be sufficient to filter out most of the noise.
+The simplest way to apply hardware debounce is to place a capacitor in parallel with the device (pushbutton, switch, sensor…).
+A capacitor on the order of 1uF should be sufficient to filter most of the noise.

 arduino-debounce-hardware